Fraciscv/ruby-project-alt-guidelines-nyc04-seng-ft-053120/README.md

 ## How to install:
 1. download the repository
-2. open it up on the terminal and go into directory(if you are below the age of 18 consult your parents or guardians on how to do this...  or google it.)
+2. open it up on the terminal and go into the directory(if you are below the age of 18 consult your parents or guardians on how to do this...  or google it.)
 3. type in the following command into the terminal.
     - `rake db:migrate`  -  this will generate a connection between the Classes and the Database.
     - `rake db:migrate:status`  -  this will check the status of your migration.  it shold look like this.
     ![success](/Photos/migration_success.png)
     - `rake db:seed`  - this will create random seed data for the app to work.(it shouldn't give you any errors.)

-****_Whatever YOU DO, do not, touch the SCHEMA!_**
+****_Whatever YOU DO, do not touch the SCHEMA!_**

 4. you are ready to run the app, type this in into the terminal and it should load your HUHU.app
   -  `ruby bin/run.rb`